sms-system/postcss-cscopes/README.md

 ![Without scopes](https://raw.githubusercontent.com/sms-system/postcss-scopes/master/img/without_scopes.png)

-`.block .title` inherited styles from root .title, but we don't want this.
+`.block .title` inherited styles from root `.title`, but we don't want this.

 **And what to do ?**